xTripp/RepairShoprPlus/README.md

 **V1.7 (##/##/##):**
 - NEW FEATURE: Color-coded Elements (BETA)
   - Adds a RS+ option in the context menu (right-click) on the RepairShopr site that allows for assigning a color to the selected element
-  - All system issues, statuses, and, techs have the ability to be color-coded from the config page linked to the right of the Color-coded option in the RS+ settings menu
+  - All system issues, statuses, and, techs on the ticket page has the ability to be color-coded from the config page linked to the right of the Color-coded option in the RS+ settings menu
   - TODO export/import color themes only
-  - TODO TEST display message is bipcolors arent loaded yet on color config page
-  - TODO finish color manager page
-  - TODO custom color setting does not work when color config page is open
 - The Quick links feature has been removed and deprecated.
 If/when a solution is found it will return
 - Bug Fixes
   - Fixed a bug in the closing counts autofill for the POS open/close page where it would input extra currency separators causing RS to enter "0.00"
   - Fixed the variance calculator on the POS open/close page to make it more clear
   - Autofill checkboxes on the POS open/close page now support any number of payment methods instead of just CC and quick (autofill options will need to be re-enabled if previously enabled)
-  - On Chrome, RS+ settings are now synced with your profile (if Chrome profile sync is enabled) for consistent settings across all your devices.
-If sync is not enabled, settings will still be saved locally.
   - TODO support edge/firefox
   - TODO update welcome/update pages
   - TODO add links to previous updates in welcome/update pages
+  - TODO Make 1 or 2 presets for color coding
   - TODO convert charges and ticket table observers to stop using timeout
+  - TODO error with cloneNode on tickets page
   - TODO make a debug import/export to just be JSON or XML
   - TODO sentrix integration during PO and item creation
   - TODO font color customization
+  - TODO icon customization

 **V1.6.1 Hotfix (3/15/24):**